Characterization techniques breathe life into storytelling.

 You need an easily identifiable gesture or body stance marking one character from another.

-In contrast, the young flirty girl stands with one leg behind the other, hands clasped behind her back, cocks her head to one side, thrusts her chest out and swings her body from side to side.
+In contrast, the young flirty girl stands with one leg behind the other, raises a hand to her brow, leans her head to one side, thrusts her chest out and sways.

 Once you've found your key gesture for each character practice them.
 Use the mirror to help you and watch yourself go cleanly from one to another.